Laravel-Backpack/docs/5.x/crud-fields-javascript-api.md

     Widget::add()->type('script')->content('public/assets/js/admin/forms/product.js');
 ```

-**Step 3.** Inside that JS file, use the CrudField JS API to manipulate fields, in any way you want.
+**Step 3.** Inside that JS file, use the CrudField JS Library to manipulate fields, in any way you want.
 For example:

 ```javascript
  crud.field('agree_to_terms').onChange(function(field) {